 You will need:

-Hang your poinsettia cones on a tree, from the ceiling of your venue or to dress each place at your wedding tables!
+Finally, hang your poinsettia cones on a tree, from the ceiling of your venue or to dress each place at your wedding tables.

 Poinsettia plant care fast facts